FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Mooring Line Configurations

 The mooring line configurations lists the segment lengths and line types that make up each mooring line.
 Each line has a name that can then be specified as the MooringConfigID in the mooring systems section.
+The anchoring radius (also known as the span), fairlead radius, and fairlead depth are also specified for each line configuration.
  Each line contains a list of sections that details the line section type and length.
 The line type name connects to information in the mooring [line section properties](#mooring-line-section-properties).
 Additionally, before and after each line section has an optional input which can list the ID of a [connector type](#mooring-connectors), such as an H-link or buoy.
 A connector is specified by using the key connectorType, while a line section is specified using the key type.